 Is it possible for a third party to ‘reverse’ my directly registered shareholdings into beneficial ownership without my consent?

-No. Shareholders can themselves chose to move directly registered shares into beneficial ownership through an intermediary such as a broker.
+No. Shareholders can themselves choose to move directly registered shares into beneficial ownership through an intermediary such as a broker.
 To do this, shareholders should instruct the transfer agent (such as Computershare) to deposit their shares into DTCC form and submit a signed and indemnified transfer form identifying the receiving broker.
 Computershare will not act upon any instruction to transfer directly registered shares into beneficial form without this form signed by the shareholder.
 In addition, Computershare needs the relevant account numbers to perform such an instruction.
 We recommend not disclosing account numbers to third parties as an additional security measure.

 Registered and beneficial shareholders